Connect a network drive to the server

 -

-Add IP addresses to the network interfaces connected to the SAN switch, set the MTU size, and prescribe routes to access iSCSI targets:
+On the network interfaces connected to the SAN switch, add IP addresses and write routes to gain access to iSCSI targets:

 <eth_name_1>: